Lavatz/CPP-Program/README.md

 #Where could you enhance your code?
 How would these improvements make your code more efficient, secure, and so on?

   If possible, I would make a GUI for this project.
 Something that would update as you replaced numbers and allow the mouse to be used.
-I'd clean up the code and add some header files as well.
+I'd clean up the code with some header files as well.

 #Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?